 The Outdoors Intentions process on the AdventureSmart website is endorsed by New Zealand's search and rescue agencies and provides three simple options to tell someone you trust the details about your trip.

 Fill in the visitor’s book if you are staying in a hut.
-In summer (October to April), a resident DOC ranger is stationed at each hut and is able to pass on information about the area or assist should an emergency arise.
+In summer (October to April), one of our DOC rangers will be at each hut and is able to pass on information about the area or assist should an emergency arise.

 3. Be aware of the weather